JonWLin/jwlin-react/README.md

 Building my Full-stack progressive web application - Aiming for near instant load times

+*Disclaimer: This README is mostly to help myself remember why I used what I used.
+I do not think the code is especially unique or difficult to repoduce.
+It is merely a practice for a budding software engineer such as myself*

 ## Installation
 **TODO**
 **Will create a more thorough guide of how to install after finishing project**